hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Tableau Resources
   * Reference Guide: http://www.dataplusscience.com/TableauReferenceGuide/
-  * About Redshift Multiple Tables Connection
+  * Having multiple data sources
-    * It took me lots of time to figure it out...
-After multiple failures and multiple times re-work.
+    * If current sheet needs only 1 table but you have multiple tables shown as the data source, then edit variables under the table you need for this sheet, tableau will recognize which table you need for current sheet
-    * If you have multiple tables link together for each sheet, and the tables they use are not exactly the same, a better practice will be, for each sheet, build a new DB connection, and in the Data Source page, link the tables will be used for this sheet together.
+  * How to create drill down from one sheet to another: https://community.tableau.com/ideas/4119
-    * From what I have found, even though a new sheet needs the same tables used by the previous sheet, the connection could be broken, for some weird reason.
+    * Under "Dashboard", click "Actions"
   * Advanced Highlight: http://onlinehelp.tableau.com/current/pro/desktop/en-us/actions_highlight_advanced.html
   * Top N within the Group: https://kb.tableau.com/articles/howto/finding-the-top-n-within-a-category
   * Having 1+ pills in Color: http://drawingwithnumbers.artisart.org/measure-names-on-the-color-shel/